mospective/react-form/README.md

 ## Getting started

-First make sure are in react-form directory.
+First make sure you are in react-form directory.
 Install the node packages

 ```bash